EkhlasMridha/react-cool-scrollbar/readme.md

 ## Props

+- `ref`: A ref object can be passed to the component which will point to the scroller view of the page which is a `div` element.
+This can be used to programatically scroll the view or anything needed as per the the requirements.
 - `scrollBarVisibility`: This prop can receive 3 types of conditions to make the scrollbar visible on the UI.

   - `always`: Scrollbar will be always visible.